The following Working Groups are presently conducting work in the Committee and its Subcommittees:

 The Scientific and Technical Subcommittee's Working Group of the Whole was established pursuant to General Assembly resolution 41/64 of 3 December 1986.
 Originally tasked with evaluating the implementation of recommendations made by the Second United Nations Conference on the Exploration and Peaceful Uses of Outer Space, the Working Group presently considers a number of issues, such as the use of space technology for socio-economic development in the context of the UN Conference on Sustainable Development and the post-2015 development agenda, global health and organizational matters In 2015, the Working Group established an Expert Group on Space and Global Health, which reviews and analyses current uses of space technology, applications, practices and initiatives in support of global health needs ( A/AC.105/C.1/2015/CRP.29, para.
 4).

 The Working Group on the Use of Nuclear Power Sources in Outer Space has a long record of productive work under matters under its consideration.
 In 2009, the Working Group developed, jointly with the International Atomic Energy Agency (IAEA), the Safety Framework for Nuclear Power Source Applications in Outer Space.
-Currently, the Working Group is working under objectives of its multi-year workplan for 2010-2017, which are:
+Under its multi-year work plan for the period 2017-2021, which was extended by two years because of the coronavirus disease (COVID-19) pandemic, the Working Group developed the Final report on the implementation of the Safety Framework for Nuclear Power Source Applications in Outer Space and recommendations for potential enhancements of the technical content and scope of the Principles Relevant to the Use of Nuclear Power Sources in Outer Space ( A/AC.105/C.1/124).

 For documents of the Working Group, please click here.